 - Easy to debug using Pythons IDE and debugging tools.

 - It supports cloud platforms.

-- It has been released in 2016, so it’s new compared to others and has fewer users, and is not widely known.
+- It was released in 2016, so it’s new compared to others, has fewer users, and is not widely known.

 - Absence of monitoring and visualization tools like a tensor board.